mrspaceman/my-blog-pages/_drafts/2023-12-20-starting-to-turn.md

 ---
 layout: post
 title: Starting to turn
-date: 2023-11-23
+date: 2024-01-30
 author: Andy Aspell-Clark
 tags:
 - woodwork
 - lathe
 ---

 I have been talking about buying a lathe for a few years now.
 Mostly I have wanted a lathe to turn pens, but I have always thought I would turn bowls as well.

 One of the problems that has stopped me buying a lathe before has been where on earth I would put it?

 My workshop isn't that large and it already has a lot in it (too much really).

-Claire bought me a lathe for christmas, with starter tools a bowl blank and some pen blanks.
+Claire bought me a lathe for christmas 2023, with starter tools a bowl blank and some pen blanks.

 it's a nice compact (read small) lathe that could actually sit on a black and decker workbench, and thats where I intiallaly set it up.